WebberZone/contextual-related-posts/readme.txt

 * **Thumbnail support**:
 	* Support for WordPress post thumbnails.
 CRP will create a custom image size (`crp_thumbnail`) with the dimensions specified in the Settings page
 	* Auto-extract the first image in your post to be displayed as a thumbnail
-	* Manually enter the URL of the thumbnail via <a href="http://codex.wordpress.org/Custom_Fields">WordPress meta fields</a>.
+	* Manually enter the URL of the thumbnail via [WordPress meta fields](http://codex.wordpress.org/Custom_Fields).
 Specify this using the meta box in your Edit screens.
 	* Optionally, use timthumb to resize images or use your own filter function to resize post images
 * **Styles**: The output is wrapped in CSS classes which allows you to easily style the list.
 You can enter your custom CSS styles from within WordPress Admin area or use the style included.
 * **Customisable output**: